-Called “employee capability," the measurement gauges whether service workers feel they have the latitude, resources and support they need to effectively serve their customers.
+Called “employee capability," the measurement gauges whether service workers feel they have the tools, resources, and latitude they need to effectively serve their customers.

 Since Schlesinger's research was first published, boosting employees' self-perceived capability has become a focus of leading service organizations and has been linked to greater customer loyalty, lower employee turnover, and higher shareholder returns.

 Healthcare is one of the nation's largest service industries, but the concept of capability has not yet been applied to physicians in a healthcare setting.
 Evidence drawn from athenahealth data, however, suggests capability might be as influential in explaining physician performance as it is in other service industries.

 The term “capability," as Schlesinger uses it, has a specific definition: It refers to an employee's self-assessment of his or her ability to perform the job at hand.
 In this context, capability doesn't refer to technical skill or ability — rather, it focuses on resources and support.